Learn How to Use VIM with an Interactive Tutorial

 The interactive guide is broken into 13 main lessons that cover the essentials: saving and quitting, moving around documents, character matching, finding and replacing characters, adding lines, etc. After you’re finished with the guide, there’s a sandbox to test things further if you still don’t want to jump into the real app yet.

-If you want to learn more, there’s also the “vimtutor” command that is installed by default in OS X. It’s not as fancy (or interactive), but it’s still a great guide and it’s accessible from anywhere.
+The “vimtutor” command is installed by default in Mac OS X, it’s not as fancy (or interactive), but it’s still a great guide and it’s accessible from anywhere.

 Learning VIM (and as a result, vi) is a fairly valuable skill and well worth your time if you plan on spending a lot of time in the command line, either for development purposes or just as a systems administrator, even if at a fairly novice level you’ll find it’s powerful.